Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Proposed Method

 \subsection{3DVG through Constraint Satisfaction}

 Our proposed method reformulates the 3DVG task as a CSP, where the solution is derived by simultaneously considering all relevant objects and spatial relations.
 As illustrated in Fig.~\ref{fig:pipeline}, given the query \textit{``the desk beside the bed''}, we first perform instance segmentation on the input point cloud, producing a list of instances $\mathcal{I} = \{i_1, i_2, ..., i_L\}$, each of which ($i_k$) has a point cloud $pc\left(i_k\right)$ and a label $label\left(i_k\right)$.
 Finally, the query and $\mathcal{I}$ are given to the LLM to generate a Python program constructing the CSP for 3DVG, including the identified variables $\mathcal{X}$ and related constraints $\mathcal{C}$, with each variable $x_j\in\mathcal{X}$ given a label by LLM.
+The reason for choosing Python as the generated language is $\left(1\right)$ LLM could potentially generate Python programs better as it is a popular language and has a lot of code samples on the Internet $\left(2\right)$ it provides easy access to the interpreter, eliminating the need to implement an interpreter for a custom language designed for this task.

+Specifically, we construct a prompt containing the query, a list of labels (object category names) of all instances in the scene, and instructions.
+Each variable is assigned one (or in rare cases, multiple) instance labels, and the domain $\mathcal{D}$ of that variable consists of all instances in $\mathcal{I}$ with the assigned label(s).
+For the constraints, we have a predefined set of constraints for spatial relationships, and the LLM is asked to only choose from them, instead of inventing constraints on-the-fly.
+The argument is that there is only a limited number of words for spatial relationships that are commonly used, e.g., "on", "under", etc. Having a predefined set simplifies the system and faciliates validation of the generated CSP.
+More details will be given later and also in the supplementary material.

 As shown in Fig.~\ref{fig:pipeline}, given the query and instance segmentation, the LLM implicitly determines the relevant instances, including a bed and two desks, namely, $\{i_{bed\_0}, i_{desk\_0}, i_{desk\_1}\}$.
 Further, the LLM generates a CSP that consists of variables $\mathcal{X} = \{x_{desk}, x_{bed}\}$, including a desk and a bed, and a constraint $\mathcal{C} = \{c_{beside}\}$ stating that the desk is beside the bed.
 Given the instances $\mathcal{I}$, the domains of $x_{desk}$ and $x_{bed}$ follow $\mathcal{D}_{desk} = \{i_{desk\_0}, i_{desk\_1}\}$ and $\mathcal{D}_{bed} = \{i_{bed\_0}\}$, respectively.
 Solving the CSP (via backtracking) yields an assignment $\{x_{desk}=i_{desk\_0},x_{bed}=i_{bed\_0}\}$.
 In this manner, we obtain not only the instance assigned to the target variable $x_{desk}$, but also the anchor variable $x_{bed}$, both of which are involved in the grounding process.
 The LLM prompts used to generate Python programs are provided in the supplementary material.